DevExpress-Examples/asp-net-web-forms-scheduler-delete-appointment-confirmation/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Scheduler for ASP.NET Web Forms - How to implement a client-side confirmation on deleting an appointmen
+# Scheduler for ASP.NET Web Forms - How to display a client-side confirmation message when an appointment is deleted

 This example demonstrates how to display a confirmation message before an appointment is deleted.

 <!--IMAGE (will be added later) -->

-Users can delete an appointment in two following ways:
+Users can delete an appointment in the following two ways:

 * Select the **Delete** context menu item.